DSpace-Labs/DSpace-Docker-Images/docker-compose-files/dspace-compose/ComposeFiles.md

 - http://localhost:8080/rdf/handle/123456789/1/rdf?text=true

 ---
+## Test the Sword and Swordv2 Services

+See the **tools/sword** directory for a sample zip file to deposit and for the command line calls to force a test of these services.

-## Enable the Sword and Swordv2 Services
+## Enable the Sword and Swordv2 Services -- [One Webapp PR](https://github.com/DSpace/DSpace/pull/2265)

 Add `-f sword.override.yml` to enable the sword and swordv2 services

 See the **tools/sword** directory for a sample zip file to deposit and for the command line calls to force a test of these services.

+## Enable the OAI Service -- [One Webapp PR](https://github.com/DSpace/DSpace/pull/2265)

+Add `-f oai.override.yml` to enable the OAI service

 ---
 ## Testing DSpace Entities